Preparation#

 for student in students:

-name, score = students
+name, score = student

 if score > 90: